Alawler12/Credit_Risk_Analysis/README.md

   ![brf.PNG](https://github.com/Alawler12/Credit_Risk_Analysis/blob/main/screenshots/brf.PNG)

 **Easy AdaBoost**
 The results of the Easy Adaboost algorithm shows the best accuracy score by far at 92%.
-The model shows better recall than precision, and there is a better balance between High and Low risk loans.
+The model shows better recall than precision, and there is a better balance between High and Low risk loans, but still not very good.
 - Balanced Accuracy Score: 92%
 - Precision:
   - High Risk: .09